 It feels uncomfortable.
 Uncomfortable feels like an understatement.
 There are times we feel overwhelmed or in pain or wonder if we have what it takes.
 We bump up against perfectionism, comparison, and fear – plenty of fear – and have moments of hiding and wanting to run from the work.

-And we discover in process, because we do not quit, that we are brave and beautiful.
+And we discover in the process because we do not quit, that we are brave and beautiful.

 Brave and Beautiful